agihil/course-catalog-canonicity/README.md

 The subject "German studies" is usually divided in three to four parts: Literary studies for the medieval period (ÄDL), Literary studies for the modern period (NDL), Linguistics and, if it is a program for teachers-to-be Didactics.
 For this project, the focus was on the modern period.

-In the following you find 1. a description of the data, code and results in this repository and 2. a more detailed documentation on how the data was obtained.
+In the following you find 1. a description of the data in this repository and 2. a more detailed documentation on how the data was obtained.

 # Description
 ## Data